Generation H2 - the Hannover Region's hydrogen program

 How should this be done?

 An important solution is the rapid establishment of cross-industry partnerships (project-related cooperation).
-Business partners who produce hydrogen economically and those who can use it must be brought together.
+The aim here is to bring together the business partners who produce hydrogen economically with those who use it.

 At regional level, this means mobilizing companies to develop and implement solutions for industrial uses in connection with hydrogen technology.
-Funding and venture capital as part of the Hannover Region's hydrogen program should accelerate this process.
+Funding and venture capital as part of the Hannover Region's hydrogen program are intended to accelerate this process.

 Developing hydrogen as an important energy source on the way to aCO2-neutraleconomic area is a challenge that can only be mastered jointly, interdisciplinary and with know-how transfer between industry, research, education and administration.

-Leibniz University's further education and training program in collaboration with the University of Oldenburg and the H2 research campus at Leibniz University will create important facilities that will train highly qualified H2 experts in the region and anchor research directly in the region.
-The short line between research and companies is supported by information events for the exchange of knowledge.
+With the further education and training program of the Leibniz University in cooperation with the University of Oldenburg and the H2 research campus at the Leibniz University, important facilities have been and are being created that train highly qualified H2 experts in the region on the one hand and directly anchor research regionally on the other.
+The short line between science and industry is supported by information events for the exchange of knowledge and the creation and strengthening of local networks.

 Contact us